About Zugspitz Arena, Austria

 1000 m resort altitude

-A collection of 38 newbuild apartments in the centre of the village of Ehrwald featuring hotel services, a swimming pool and spa facilities.Town-Centre, Rental Management, Spa & Wellness Facilities, Hotel Services, Swimming Pool, Newbuild
+A collection of 38 newbuild apartments in the centre of the village of Ehrwald featuring hotel services, a swimming pool and spa facilities.Town-Centre, Rental Management, Spa & Wellness Facilities, Hotel Services, Swimming Pool, Newbuild, Available to EU Citizens only

 "The standout attraction of the Zugspitz Arena is variety - from glacier skiing on the Zugspitz itself to tree-lined intermediate skiing in Berwang and Ehrwald - there are a number of distinct and different areas to ski and explore.
 Nearby lakes and a hugely popular local golf course add a year-round appeal and the cross-border ski area and close proximity to the ski resorts of Germany's Bavarian Alps will give holiday-makers plenty of skiing to choose from year after year." - Rob Keddy